-To the best of our knowledge, this study is the first to estimate division rates of cryptophyte species in the field.
+This study is the first to estimate division rates of cryptophyte species in the field.
 These estimates are based on a size-structured matrix model that assumes that cells can only grow via photosynthesis and not by other processes, such as phagotrophy.
 We confirmed that the size-structured matrix model accurately predicts division rates for the cryptophyte, Rhodomonas sp. grown under laboratory conditions (Fig. S6).
 Additionally, we observed that cryptophyte populations increased mean cell volume only during daylight and decreased mean cell volume at night, consistent with the model assumption that photosynthesis is the main factor driving the growth and division of the population over a diel cycle.